herolab-uga/hgprl/README.md

 ![Overview](/images/gp_loc_overview.png)
 ## Architecture
-The overall functionality of GP-LOC with respect to single robot and information sharing can be seen in the architecture figure below:
+The overall functionality of GPRL with respect to single robot and information sharing can be seen in the architecture figure below:

 ![Overview](/images/gp_loc_architecture.png)